πŸ“š

 Image courtesy of Quizlet.

-From this diagram, we can see that in uniform circular motion, centripetal acceleration is constant and always pointed towards the center, or center-seeking.
-Similarly, the centripetal force always points toward the center.
-However, velocity is tangent to the center; therefore, it is not considered in the net force.
-All forces pointing toward the center of the circle are positive (+), and all forces pointing away from the center of the circle are negative (-).
-Anything that doesn’t point away from or towards the circle’s center isn’t considered in the net force, and since the velocity is tangent to the circle, it is not considered in the calculation for net force.
+From this diagram, we can see in uniform circular motion centripetal acceleration is constant and always pointed towards the center, or center-seeking.
+Similarly, the centripetal force always points towards the center.
+However, velocity is tangent from the center; therefore, it is not considered in the net force.
+All forces pointing towards the center of the circle are positive (+) and all forces pointing away from the center of the circle are negative (-).
+Anything that doesn’t point away from or towards the circle’s center isn’t considered in the net force.

 • Key Concept: Centrifugal - moving or tending to move away from a center.